Grow strawberries outdoors with vertical towers

 Learn how to maximize yield and minimize costs using natural sunlight and modern growing methods.

-Growing strawberries in the UK outdoors works best from April to October.
+Growing strawberries outdoors in the UK works best from April to October.
 Vertical grow towers use natural sunlight and air circulation to reduce energy costs, while polytunnels extend your season and protect against frost.
-It's a simpler, more sustainable approach than indoor systems.
+With day-neutral varieties, plants can produce for up to 40 weeks outdoors under a polytunnel.
+Natural pollinators such as bees handle pollination automatically — one of the key advantages over indoor systems.
+Ensure towers receive at least 6–8 hours of direct sunlight daily and rotate them regularly to avoid shaded plants producing sour or undersized fruit.

 Discover how vertical grow towers solve common outdoor growing challenges while cutting costs and boosting yields.